 Children with cancer or blood conditions sometimes have challenges with eating and growing.
 They may lose interest in eating.
 It may be hard to digest food.
 They may lose or gain weight because of some medicines and other treatments.

 We help children with all types of conditions meet their nutritional needs.
 See more about our Nutrition program.

-Learn more about the Palliative Care Program at Seattle Children’s.
+- Palliative Care at Seattle Children’s

 Occupational therapists (OTs) help people learn how to do the tasks of daily life when a health problem affects abilities like eating, bathing and writing.
 Seattle Children's has the largest group of OTs in the Pacific Northwest dedicated to working with babies, children and teens.